-In these surgeries, doctors open the scalp to expose the cranial sutures that are closed.
-They then cut out the closed sutures to allow the brain to expand and push the skull bones out.
-This is one of the oldest types of surgeries for craniosynostois.
-We use it rarely because long-term results are not what we desire.
-Today, we only use this surgery in very young patients (birth to 4 months) who several suture closed and signs of increased pressure on the brain.
-Most often, this is in patients with syndromic craniosynostosis.
+In these surgeries, doctors open the scalp to expose closed cranial sutures.
+Doctors then cut out these sutures to allow the brain to expand and push the skull bones out.
+This is one of the oldest types of surgeries for craniosynostois, but we use it rarely because long-term results are not desirable.
+Today, we only use this surgery in very young patients (birth to 4 months old) with a fused suture or signs of increased pressure on the brain.
+This is mostly done in patients with syndromic craniosynostosis.
 In these cases, patients can benefit from removing of the closed sutures to let the brain and skull to expand.
-Typically, another surgery to create a more normal head shape performed later, at ages 6-12 months, after thickening of the skull has occurred.
+Typically, another surgery is done to ensure the patient's head maintains a healthy shape, around ages 6-12 months, after thickening of the skull has occurred.

 These surgeries are the oldest and most common procedures used to treat craniosynostosis.
 The key feature of these types of surgeries is that they require complete removal of the skull bones in order to reshape the head in the area of deformity.
 When the bone is completely removed it also removes the blood supply from the bones that may affect the growth of the bone and slightly increases the risk of the bone becoming infected when compared to procedures that leave the bones attached to the outer covering of the brain such as extended strip craniectomy.
 Open cranial vault procedures are typically performed between 6-12 months of age.
 This is the time period when the bones are still flexible enough that they can be easily reshaped by hand but they are also strong enough to hold the resorbabe plates and screws The goal is to place the bones in a position that will provide an even appearance to the skull and face a child is fully grown.